 Top image via EA Sports

-This article was written by Nick Farrell, an experience esports writer who aims to provide insightful yet proactive articles daily.
+This article was written by Nick Farrell, an experienced esports writer who aims to provide insightful yet proactive articles daily.